mickeymst/mickeymst.github.io/_pages/publications.md

 ## Domestic Conferences
 - Kent Kawai, __Michiharu Yamashita__, and Yutaka Matsuo
 **Face Recognition System Based on Convolutional Neural Network Robust to Occlusion and Low Quality Images**
-The 31st Annual Conference of the Japanese Society for Artificial Intelligence.
+Proceedings of the 31st Annual Conference of the Japanese Society for Artificial Intelligence.
 JSAI, 2017.

 - __Michiharu Yamashita__, Nobuo Sato, and Kazuo Yano
+**Study on Improvement of Happiness by Controlling Room Temperature from Wearable Sensors**
+Proceedings of the 2017 IEICE General Conference.
+IEICE, 2017.

+- __Michiharu Yamashita__, Nobuo Sato, and Kazuo Yano
 **Enhancing Collective Happiness by Controlling Room Temperature Using Big Data from Wearable Sensors**
-The 2016 IEICE General Conference.
-IEICE, 2016.
+IEICE Technical Report on Life Intelligence and Office Information Systems, vol 115, no 486, 2016.

 ## Working Papers